cristinaegus/NewCEPortfolio2025/src/pages/blogs/technologies-stack.md

 ---
 layout: ../../layouts/Blog.astro
-title: 'Checkout all my technologies'
+title: 'Checkout all my technologies stack'
 subtitle: 'Front-End Web Development'
 poster: '/images/code.jpg'
 ---

 # Technologies and Libraries I’ve Worked With

-In my journey as a front-end developer, I've had the opportunity to work with a variety of technologies, libraries, and tools.
-Here's a detailed look at the ones I find most impactful:
+Here's a quick overview of the key technologies, libraries, and tools that form the core of my front-end development toolkit:

 ## 1. **Astro**

-Astro is a modern static site builder that offers a unique approach to front-end development.
-With Astro, I can create fast, optimized websites using modern frameworks like React and Svelte.
-Its emphasis on performance and developer experience makes it a favorite in my toolkit.
+Astro is a modern static site builder that emphasizes performance and developer experience.
+It allows me to create fast, optimized websites using frameworks like React and Svelte.

 ## 2. **React**

-React is a powerful JavaScript library for building user interfaces.
-I have extensive experience creating dynamic and responsive web applications using React.
-Its component-based architecture allows for modular and maintainable code.
+React is a powerful library for building dynamic and responsive user interfaces.
+Its component-based architecture promotes modular and maintainable code.

 ## 3. **JavaScript & TypeScript**

-JavaScript is the backbone of web development, and I use it extensively to create interactive elements on web pages.
-Additionally, TypeScript adds type safety to my JavaScript code, making it easier to catch errors early and maintain large codebases.
+JavaScript powers interactive web elements, while TypeScript adds type safety, helping catch errors early and manage large codebases effectively.

 ## 4. **Three.js**

-Three.js is a JavaScript library used to create and display animated 3D graphics in the browser.
-It enables me to add interactive 3D elements to my projects, enhancing the user experience with visually stunning graphics.
+Three.js is used for creating animated 3D graphics in the browser, enhancing user experience with visually stunning elements.

-## 5. **GSAP (GreenSock Animation Platform)**
+## 5. **GSAP**

-GSAP is a robust JavaScript library for creating high-performance animations.
-I use GSAP to bring my projects to life with smooth, professional-grade animations.
+GSAP is a robust library for high-performance animations, bringing projects to life with smooth, professional-grade animations.

 ## 6. **Core-js**

-Core-js is a modular standard library for JavaScript that includes polyfills for ECMAScript features.
-It helps ensure my code is compatible with various environments and browsers.
+Core-js provides polyfills for ECMAScript features, ensuring code compatibility across different environments and browsers.

 ## 7. **Vite, Parcel & Webpack**

-These are tools for bundling and building JavaScript applications.
-Vite offers a fast and modern development experience with its lightning-fast hot module replacement.
-Parcel provides a zero-configuration build tool, simplifying the development process.
-Webpack is highly configurable and suited for large projects, offering comprehensive features for module bundling.
+These are tools for bundling and building JavaScript applications, each offering unique advantages like fast development experiences, zero-configuration builds, and comprehensive module bundling.

 ## 8. **PostCSS, Sass, SCSS & Less**

-These are CSS preprocessors and tools that extend the capabilities of CSS with variables, nesting, and mixins.
-PostCSS allows me to use modern CSS features and maintain compatibility with older browsers.
-Sass, SCSS, and Less help me write cleaner and more maintainable stylesheets.
+These CSS preprocessors and tools extend CSS capabilities with variables, nesting, and mixins, allowing for cleaner and more maintainable stylesheets.

 ## 9. **Basic Knowledge of PHP and C**

-In addition to my front-end expertise, I have basic knowledge of PHP and C. PHP is a widely-used server-side scripting language that is especially suited for web development.
-C is a powerful general-purpose programming language that provides a strong foundation for understanding computer science concepts and developing performance-critical applications.
+In addition to front-end expertise, I have basic knowledge of PHP for server-side scripting and C for foundational programming concepts and performance-critical applications.

-## Conclusion

-The technologies and libraries I've listed here form the core of my front-end development toolkit.
-Each has its strengths and use cases, and together they enable me to build robust, scalable, and visually appealing web applications.
-As the web development landscape continues to evolve, I remain committed to learning and adopting new tools and technologies to stay at the forefront of the industry.